Debasish Roy Chowdhury

-Debasish Roy Chowdhury is a judge of the High Court Division of Bangladesh Supreme Court.
+Debasish Roy Chowdhury is a judge of the High Court Division of Bangladesh Supreme Court and son of MP and minister Nitai Roy Chowdhury.

 Career

 In December 2023, Roy and Nitai Roy Chowdhury represented Nipun Roy Chowdhury in eight cases including one over the vandalism of official residence of the chief justice during a rally of the Bangladesh Nationalist Party.

 Roy, along with 22 others, were appointed Judges of the High Court Division on 9 October 2024 following the fall of the Sheikh Hasina led Awami League government.
 He and Justice Farah Mahbub heard a petition filed by Mirza Fakhrul Islam Alamgir, Secretary General of the Bangladesh Nationalist challenging the Fifteenth Amendment to the Constitution of Bangladesh.